Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 				"Everything is an object"
 			"Everything is a function"
 			"Everything is a hypothesis" (hmm...)

+	+() can handle lists of lists of ... of lists of lists of numbers it will maintain the structure, and each list of numbers will be replaced by the answer (to life, the universe, and every"-thing") just as ∓() & ±() they will be automatically concurrent/ETC this should be generalised to any/all/ETC mantras in Shyamscript

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...
 <br>JS is turing complete, so I think lazy evaluation is also possible...